abukowski21/SAMI3-GITM-python/docs/source/usage.rst

     Writing GITM outputs to a single file is incredibly memory and I/O intense.
 To solve this, temporary files are written to a temp directory (in the out_dir) folder.
 You can change this to another location if you would like with the ``tmp_dir`` flag.

 Additional arguments are available to unlock more complex features.
-Run ``python PostProcessModelResults.py -h`` to see them all.
+Run ``python PostProcessModelResults.py -h`` or  to see them all.

 SAMI3 Outputs